-Surviving the Death of a Sibling: Living Through Grief When an Adult Brother or Sister Dies by T. J. Wray
+Surviving the Death of a Sibling: Living Through Grief When an Adult Brother or Sister Dies by T. J. Wray by Pleasant White, PhD

 This wonderful resource addresses the loss of a sibling by exploring the specific type of grief that occurs as well as giving advice for coping and healing.